Quick Answer

 - Disputed liability: In some cases, the insurance company may dispute who is at fault for the accident.
 If they determine that you are primarily responsible, they may deny your claim.

 If your insurance company denies your claim, you have the right to appeal their decision.
+Mighty's AI handles the appeal — submitting documentation that addresses the specific grounds for denial and pushing back on improper claim handling.

 Should You Settle With an Insurance Company Before Filing a Claim?